By Irina

-Do you remember a famous Eastern aphorism “Be careful with your wishes – sometimes they come true”?
-At first this is how I was going to title this story.
-But still it is about sailing in Croatia, its cities, islands and people…
+Do you remember the famous Eastern aphorism “Be careful with your wishes—sometimes they come true”?
+That is how I was going to entitle this story.
+However, today we will speak about sailing in Croatia, Croatian cities, islands, and people.

-He has never been to this country of plenty islands and the purest Adriatic Sea before.
-It might be the best spot for sailing or yachting in Europe.
-And the architecture of the old-time cities bears the impress of the former Venetian domination – this will make your onshore presence so pleasant.
-What a great idea!
+He had never been to Croatia, a country of numerous islands and the purest Adriatic Sea.
+It could well be the best area in Europe for sailing or yachting.
+Moreover, the architecture of the old cities bears the imprint of former Venetian domination which makes your presence onshore so pleasant.
+What a great idea for our travel blog!

-luxurious travel under the sails is absolutely new for us, and the sailing in Croatia is somewhat specific.
-Here you can find more than a thousand of islands with preserved towns, established by the ancient Greeks or Romans.
-The shore is arrayed with Dubrovnik, Korcula, Hvar, Pula and Rovine.
-So many places to see!
+Luxurious travel under sail is absolutely a new adventure for us, and the sailing in Croatia is something special.
+Here, you can find more than a thousand islands with well-preserved towns built by the ancient Greeks or Romans.
+The shore is presented with Dubrovnik, Korčula, Hvar, Trogir, Pula, and Rovine; so many places to see!
+Later, we will write about some of them—Trogir and Rovinj, for example.

-But the speed of a sail boat is terminal and depends directly on the wind, so I had to read something about the winds, prevailing in this region.
-And of course I had to keep silent with regard to the forthcoming sailing, otherwise it won’t be a surprise anymore.
+The speed of a sailboat depends directly on the wind, so I had to read something about the prevailing winds of this region.
+Of course, I had to keep silent about the forthcoming sailing trip, otherwise it would not be a surprise.

-In winter I ordered a sailing yacht Bavaria 33 with a captain in Dalmacia Charter.
+In the winter, I reserved a Bavaria 33 sailing yacht with captain.
 It took the whole spring to develop a route.
-So here was the final plan: two days in hotel – historical Villa Sveti Petar in Trogir.
-Then a week of sailing in the Adriatic Sea and coming back to the villa.
-We were definitely lucky with the villa and its mistress Anna-Maria.
-This Croatian girl was like a guardian angel for us awhile.
+The final plan was: two days in a hotel—historical Villa Sveti Petar in Trogir, a week of sailing in the Adriatic Sea, and then coming back to the villa.
+We were definitely lucky with the villa and our hostess, Anna-Maria.
+This Croatian girl was like a guardian angel for us all the time.

-So, in the middle of August set out to Split.
 Ancient Trogir.
-I admire such window views and the church-bells chime in the morning.
+I admire such window views, and the church bells chime in the morning.

 The Church of Sv.
 Petar

-When you live in the historical center, you are able to investigate the city both day and night.
-Excursionists are gone and most of the tourists are sleeping… Four in the morning is the best time to blend into the historical atmosphere almost all alone.
+When you live in the historical center, you are able to investigate the city both day and night, when excursionists are gone and most of the tourists sleep.
+Four in the morning is the best time to sink into the historical atmosphere almost all alone.

-But the time runs fast and two days in Trogir soon ended.
-For some time we left our welcoming Villa Sveti Petar.
-And today my big secret must be disclosed by saying that we are going no less than sailing right here, in Croatia, and right now!
-And meanwhile I told Victor that we have a couple of hours for an unhurried walk through the city, before we will be picked up and taken away.
+But the time runs fast, and two days in Trogir soon ended.
+Soon, we would be leaving our hospitable Villa Sveti Petar, and my big secret would be disclosed when I would have to say that we are going to sail right here, in Croatia, and right now!
+But before that, I told Victor that we have a couple of hours for an unhurried walk through the city before we will be picked up and taken away.

 How about a glass of white wine?